CyndiMorris/AnalyticsProjects/FindingDonors/README.md

 ## Dataset

-In this project, I used data collected from the U.S. census to help a fictitious charity organization identify people most likely to donate to their cause.
+The dataset was collected from the U.S. census to help a fictitious charity organization identify people most likely to donate to their cause.

 ## Software and Packages